tvhung83/gs3-issue/README.md

 ## How to run

-- Update `config.properties` with your app/Google account credentials
+- Update `config.properties` with your Google app/account credentials

 ```
 $ ./gradlew run